SaulRamirezCastro/Spark_projects/README.md

 # Spark_projects
-Personal Project for sefl traning using spark
+Personal Project for self  training using spark